 Mutual Life Insurance Companies in Canada

 The benefits of infinite banking extend beyond the financial aspect.
 Whole life policies are an asset that protects your funds inside the policy against liquidation in case of credit issues or lawsuits.
-It’s also an effective estate planning strategy that helps you leave wealth to your next generation, and do it tax-free, leaving more to your loved ones compared to when you leave wealth in other asset form.
+It’s also an effective estate planning strategy that helps you leave wealth to the next generation, and do it tax-free, leaving more to your loved ones compared to when you leave wealth in other asset forms.

-Mutual life insurance companies in Canada supports the long-term benefits of the infinite banking concept.
+Mutual life insurance companies in Canada support the long-term benefits of the infinite banking concept.
 Infinite banking relies on the cash value accumulation of an insurance policy, which allows you to take loans against it and increase your wealth over time.
 You can then borrow against the cash value of the policy, avoiding paying interest to someone else, and instead, using your own interest payments to build your own wealth and legacy.
 You can transfer wealth across generations only using the power of participating whole life insurance and the infinite banking concept.

 Infinite Banking - Becoming Your Own Banker